bcronje/docs/docs/tutorials/how-to-update-enclave-on-your-synology-nas-drive.md

 ## 4. Create a new Enclave container

 You'll need to create a new container to use the latest Enclave image, but not from scratch.
-You can take a short-cut here duplicate the settings from your existing Enclave container to create a new one.
+You can take a short-cut here by duplicating the settings from your existing Enclave container to create a new one.
 Navigate to the `Container` section of the Docker app, select the `enclave` container and then go to `Settings` > `Duplicate`.

 We suggest temporarily naming your the new container `enclave-copy`.
 Click `Apply` to create it.